michaelfranzl/SalorHospitality/README.markdown

 # ToDo

 BillGastro uses standard Rails I18n, but is only partially translated.
 It should not be too difficult to add the rest of the translations.
+I am planning to implement it soon.

 # Invoice Printing